timroy/timroy.github.io/_posts/2019-11-28-discrimination-project.md

 mathjax: "true"
 ---

-Welcome to the blog which hosts Tim, Miguel, and Ricardo's project on discrimination in Europe and the United States.
+### Welcome to the blog which hosts Tim, Miguel, and Ricardo's project on discrimination in Europe and the United States.

-Authors: Tim Roy, Miguel Garcia Prieto, Ricardo Davis Huerta
+Tim Roy, Miguel Garcia Prieto, Ricardo Davis Huerta

 Course: Dsicrimination and Anti-Discrimination: Literary, Historical, & Legal Approaches

-Professor: Helena Alviar
+Presented to Professor Helena Alviar

 ### Course themes that are addressed:
 1. Intersectionality